My Science

 My Research

-shadowgraphy dataI work on a particular subset of laboratory astrophysics involving high energy density plasmas.
+Installing an experimental loadI work on a particular subset of laboratory astrophysics involving high energy density plasmas.
 These are extremely high-pressure systems (pressure has the same units as energy density) with matter in some of the most extreme conditions we can produce on earth.
 In my research, we used machines called pulsed-power drivers to store up huge quantities of electric charge and then discharge it in an extremely short burst.
 These bursts of current lasting hundreds of nanoseconds contain so much energy that they vaporize any conductive material that is thin enough.
 Thus, we can put different geometries of metal wires or sheets and vaporize them into plasmas with pulsed-power drivers!
 We call these metals that we vaporize (as well as any hardware it's mounted to) the load.

-Installing an experimental loadMy research focuses on a specific type of load that produces radially inflowing plasma that then shoots out in streams along the center axis.
+Top-down view of rotating plasma inflows and rotating jet in (left) PERSEUS MHD code and (right) COBRA experimentMy PhD research focused on a specific type of load that produces radially inflowing plasma that then shoots out in streams along the center axis.
 This type of system emulates the geometry of accretion disks that feed into astrophysical jets around stars or black holes.
 We coax the plasma into following this trajectory by influencing it with carefully designed magnetic fields.
 Since the current flowing through the load generates a magnetic field, by changing the orientation of that current path, we may create magnetic fields that push our plasma toward the center.
-This is a sort of "synthetic gravity" that we use to make up for the fact that our systems don't have a massive star or black hole at the center.
+This acts as our synthetic "gravity" that we use to make up for the fact that our systems don't have a massive star or black hole at the center.